Hattie McDaniel: Whereabouts of the McDaniel Oscar

 The whereabouts of McDaniel's Oscar are currently unknown.

 In 1992, Jet magazine reported that Howard University could not find it and alleged that it had disappeared during protests in the 1960s.

-Since the matter has become one of public discussion, in 1998 Howard University faced a barrage of negative press charging that it negligently “lost” the Oscar or, alternatively, allowed it to be stolen.
+Since the matter has become one of public discussion, in 1998 Howard University faced a barrage of negative press charging that it negligently "lost" the Oscar or, alternatively, allowed it to be stolen.

 In 2007, an article in The Huffington Post repeated rumors that the Oscar had been cast into the Potomac River by angry civil rights protesters in the 1960s.
-The assertion reappeared in The Huffington Post under the same byline in 2009.
+The assertion reappeared in The Huffington Post two years later, in 2009.

-In November 2011, W. Burlette Carter, of the George Washington University Law School, published the results of her year-and-a-half-long investigation into the Oscar's fate.
+In November 2011, W. Burlette Carter at George Washington University Law School published the results of her year-and-a-half-long investigation into the Oscar's fate.
 Howard could find no official records of receipt.
-Carter rejected claims that students had stolen the Oscar (and thrown it in the Potomac River) as wild speculation or fabrication that traded on long-perpetuated stereotypes of blacks.
+Carter rejected claims that students had stolen the Oscar and thrown it in the Potomac River as wild speculation or fabrication that traded on long-perpetuated stereotypes of blacks.
 She questioned the sourcing of The Huffington Post stories.
-Instead, she argued that the Oscar had likely been returned to Howard University's Channing Pollack Theater Collection between the spring of 1971 and the summer of 1973 or had possibly been boxed and stored in the drama department at that time.
+She argued that the Oscar had likely been returned to Howard University's Channing Pollack Theater Collection between the spring of 1971 and the summer of 1973, or had possibly been boxed and stored in the drama department at that time.
 The reason for its removal, she argued, was not civil rights unrest but rather efforts to make room for a new generation of black performers.
 If neither the Oscar nor any paper trail of its ultimate destiny can be found at Howard today, she suggested, inadequate storage or record-keeping in a time of financial constraints and national turbulence may be blamed.
 She also suggested that a new generation of caretakers may have failed to realize the historic significance of the award.